Jessi-777/Jessi-777/README.md

 # Projects

-- I’m currently working on projects using Javascript, Node, MERN, Python and Django.
+- I’ve have experience with building Full-Stack projects using Javascript, Node, MERN, HTML, CSS Python and Django.
+My experience with Software architecting process, designing framework, securing the architecture software, developing functionality, performance, scalability, technology constraints, designing trade-offs, Testing with 100% coverage using typedocs.
+Has lead me to a place where I am looking forward to continuing my growth with a company that aligns with me.
 It's our duty as engineers / humans to work on our own self development.
 Life is too precious and rad to be lazy.
 Make it happen.
 No matter what project I'm working on, I never give up.
 Some projects have a short deadline (get it done 💯) and other projects can take months to years.
 Whatever the case may be, I don't stop, won't stop.

 # Collaborations and Programming Sessions